 It’s hard for men to lead the dance, but once they get it, it is of huge fun whirling girls around the ways they want.
 Yet if they don’t get it but dance as if they knew every thing, the girls would soon discover and run away.

-A tall young fair-skinned man has a very cute pony tail, balding a bit from the front lines, wearing a vintage pair of glasses.
+A tall young fair-skinned man has a very cute pony tail, balding a bit from the front lines and wearing a vintage pair of glasses.
 Though not smily, he is cute and he gets girls to dance with him at the beginning.
 Isola gets the pleasure.
-Just 20 seconds into the dance, Isola starts to think of ways to retreat from it.
+Just 20 seconds into the dance, Isola starts to think of ways to retreat.
 But she can’t!
 It’s not polite.
 So she just lets him do his music “syncopated” steps, turn her left and right, bend her backward again and again until that endless long piece of music is finally finished.
 Phew!!
 Isola has had enough of that non-stop unsynchronized dull loop as if she was a piece of dough being rubbed and kneaded.
-“Ouch! my back hurts” Isola bends forward after that dance to adjust the fun-less awkward exercises.
+“Ouch! my back hurts” Isola bends forward after that dance to adjust the awkwardly dull exercises.

 We say Dan is cool without immediate desire and haste, Eric has no problems getting girls to dance with him in his genuinely enthusiastic but cool attitude towards dance and what dance might bring him.
 He is very good at Bachata and often surprises even himself with some new creation of sophisticated combinations of movements.

 Afshin is a dance snob.
 Addiction to latin dances is in the past and now he roams among dancers for fishes to fry while making himself known for his Bachata DH Event Club(DH-Dry Hump).
-He studied 10 years in French part of Switzerland in private schools and has lived in Montreal for 8 years, yet he doesn’t speak a word of French.
+He studied 10 years in private schools in the French part of Switzerland and has lived in Montreal for 8 years, yet he doesn’t speak a word of French.
 It seems what matters is business and women.
 He talks only about girls and business.

 He hooked up with two pretty girls early on Friday evening.
 He went to have a drink with them, to see them in their room, and later came back to his room with one.
-Dan is a fine gentleman to his own kind, sensing or knowing directly what Afshin wants, offered him condoms early Friday evening.
+Dan is a fine gentleman to his men friends, sensing or knowing directly what Afshin wants, offered him condoms early Friday evening.

 Now Isola runs into them and tries to escape the scene as quickly as possible.
 While trying also not to make a big deal out of it by leaving too suddenly, Isola follows their conversation.
 The pretty girl is a teacher and so was Isola before.
 The girl finds more things to talk about with Isola than with Afshin until Isola realizes that she’d better leave them alone.
 But unfortunately, the girl follows Isola and goes out of the room with her leaving Afshin behind.
 Isola feels sorry about what happened, yet what can she do?
 Three of them go down and join the party.
 So there is no fish to fry for Afshin.